Starbucks Corporation: A Cash Cow With Significant Growth Potential

 Source: Macrotrends Website; Seamist Capital Presentation, April 2020

 Chinese And Global Coffee Market Projected To Expand Significantly.
 SBUX considers China a predominant growth driver for its core business.
-China’s importance to the company is highlighted by management’s decision to convert all SBUX stores in the region to company operated.
-In that regards, given that Americans on an average drink 300 cups of coffee every year and the Chinese four, China appears to be a large and highly under penetrated addressable market for SBUX to capture.
-Moreover, considering that SBUX’s success as a specialty coffee shop has reflected in new entrants within the industry, the growing interest in coffee among the Chinese will benefit SBUX as the leader in the space.
+China's importance to the company is highlighted by management's decision to convert all SBUX stores in the region to company operated.
+In that regard, given that Americans on an average drink 300 cups of coffee every year and the Chinese four, China appears to be a large and highly under-penetrated addressable market for SBUX to capture.
+Moreover, considering that SBUX's success as a specialty coffee shop has reflected in new entrants within the industry, the growing interest in coffee among the Chinese will benefit SBUX as the leader in the space.
 According to data reported by Statistica, the Chinese coffee market is projected to grow by 10.7% annually between 2020 and 2023 and 75% of coffee consumption in China will be in the away from home coffee segment by the year 2023.

 75% Of All Coffee Consumption In China Will Be In The Away From Home Segment By 2023